Five amazing historical facts about the Heritage Trail

 How did the rich and famous of Elkhart’s early years live?
 Find out more at the Ruthmere campus, which feature the homes of Elkhart’s founding family.

-Quilt Gardens will be planted at 19 locations in late May, including this one at the Elkhart County Historical Museum.
+Quilt Gardens are planted in late May, including this one at the Elkhart County Historical Museum.

 It’s only fitting that the Elkhart County Historical Museum takes up an historical place of its own.
 The museum fills the former Bristol High School.
 It’s easy to imagine kids filing from classroom to classroom (or playing basketball in the gym) in this classic space.
 The museum is open Tuesday through Saturday.
 Make sure to check out the photos of every graduating class till the school closed in 1966.